Clue355/demo_react-native_app/README.md

 ## Features

--   Create a list of todos
+-   User can create any amount of todos
 -   Alert for when you try to add a todo, but there's nothing in the input
 -   Clear the list of todos
+-   Check any todo in the list individually

+## Packages

+`expo-checkbox`: helped create a checkbox that was deprecated in the core React Native framework

 ## Demo